 Mail a copy of the authorization and release form, and supplemental documents to:

 Sacramento, CA 95814

 You may also inform us of any significant changes or corrections to your original application (e.g., notification of a change of address; notification of significant professional accomplishments that occurred after the original application was completed; correction of typographical errors; etc.).
 Please send the information in letter format (do not re-apply online or send an updated application) to the address listed above.

 The process of reviewing your application and supplemental documents is a lengthy one.
 Each application is given thorough and careful consideration.
 We ask for your patience while we consider the unique skills, experiences, and qualifications of each applicant, and the needs of the court.

 Again, thank you for your willingness to serve the people of California in the important role of a judicial officer.

-For new Applications: Superior Court Application.
+New Applications: Attorney Appellate Court Application.

 Returning Applicants: Login to Attorney Appellate Court Application.

 Returning Applicants: Login to Judicial Officer Appellate Court Application.